randy408/libspng/docs/decode.md

 The widest scanline is the decoded image size divided by `ihdr.height`.

-A return value of `SPNG_EOI` indicates the end of the image.
+For the last scanline and subsequent calls the return value is `SPNG_EOI`.

 # spng_decode_row()
 ```c